LarsJohannes/Getting-and-cleaning-data/README.md

 Repository contains my submission for the assignment of the Coursera Getting and Cleaning Data course.

 ##Background
-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+Task: The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

 Deliverables:
 * a tidy data set as described below,